dicody/hackathorm/README.md

 # hackathorm
-Platform for running a Hackathon (coding competition events)
+Platform for running a Hackathons (coding competition events)